-Clothing and textiles production releases 1.2 billion tonnes of greenhouse gases every year – that’s more than the combined emissions for all international flights AND shipping.
+The fashion industry produces more than 100 billion garments annually or about 14 for every person on Earth.
+Clothing and textiles production releases 1.2 billion tonnes of greenhouse gases every year – that’s approximately 10% of the global planet-warming CO2 emissions or more than all of the international flights and shipping emissions combined.

 And if that’s not alarming enough, try this on for size: One garbage truck of clothing and textiles is sent to landfill or burned every second, while just 1% of clothing is recycled into new clothing.